r7uaz0n/jekyll-now/_posts/2017-4-14-day-seven.md

 - Had some trouble updating my blogs.
 I may have been titling them incorrectly as I went back to tidy things up.
 Debugging Markdown is fine but rather be focusing on JavaScript.  :)
 - I am getting quicker using Git via Terminal to publish blogs.
 Using up arrow is useful.
+- I notice the blog doesn't update right away and that I have to refresh the browser several times before I can see the changes made.

 I am putting off freeCodeCamp to work on Programming Challenge(s)